-KNX is the global open standard (BS EN 50090 / ISO/IEC 14543-3) for home and building automation, used across lighting, HVAC, blinds, energy metering and security in UK commercial and high-end residential projects.
-This guide explains the bus topology, the wiring rules, segregation under BS 7671 Section 528, ETS commissioning, and how KNX compares with DALI, BACnet and Modbus.
+KNX is the open standard (BS EN 50090 / ISO/IEC 14543-3) for home and building automation, used for lighting, HVAC, blinds, energy metering and security on UK commercial and high-end residential projects.
+This guide gives you the TP1 design limits up front, then the cable, the topology, the power supply rules, the BS 7671 segregation requirements, and ETS commissioning.

 KNX is the open, manufacturer-independent standard (BS EN 50090, ISO/IEC 14543-3) for home and building automation.
 Instead of switches being wired directly to their loads, every device — switches, sensors, dimmers, blind and heating actuators — connects to a shared two-core bus cable and communicates by sending telegrams.
 Actuators in the distribution board switch the actual mains loads, so functions can be reprogrammed in software (ETS) without rewiring.
-KNX scales from a single flat to a large commercial building, and certified devices from any manufacturer interoperate on the same bus.
+On twisted pair (TP1) the bus runs at 9600 bit/s on a 30 V DC SELV supply, with 64 devices and 1000 m of cable per line segment.
+Certified devices from any manufacturer interoperate on the same bus.

 1,000+